pablopv81/TFM-PabloPV/README.md

 Per each article or provision detected, an entity linking is applied in order to obtain the original content and the new content of the article or provision.
 Finally, once the information is collected, it is save within a graph data base Neo4j (you can find a short demo here https://www.youtube.com/watch?v=3K3vLK8h-90). <br/>

-Additionally, a basic web application has been developed (see next figure) in order to follow up the data extraction process. <br/>
+Additionally, a basic web application has been developed (see next figure) in order to extract and follow up the data extraction process. <br/>
 ![Captura de pantalla 2024-12-31 120909](https://github.com/user-attachments/assets/17937f2d-ad45-4ee8-8dd8-bcbf87339bbe)

 ## Motivation